Ben Nikkel

-Ben Nikkel (born September 24, 1999 (Note: ESPN lists a birth date of May 12, 2001.)) is an American professional football safety for the Indianapolis Colts of the National Football League (NFL).
+Ben Nikkel (born September 24, 1999) is an American professional football safety.
 He played college football for the McPherson Bulldogs and Iowa State Cyclones.

 Early life

 Nikkel was born September 24, 1999 in McPherson, Kansas.
 He attended McPherson High School, graduating in 2018.
 Nikkel played on the school's football team as a wide receiver and defensive back.

 College career

 Nikkel enrolled at McPherson College to play college football for the McPherson Bulldogs.
-He played wide receiver for three season from 2018 to 2020, recording 107 receptions for 1,570 yards and 14 touchdowns in that time.
+He played wide receiver for three seasons from 2018 to 2020, recording 107 receptions for 1,570 yards and 14 touchdowns in that time.
 Nikkel was a team captain and a two-time all-conference selection at McPherson.
 He then transferred to play for the Iowa State Cyclones.
 He played defensive back and special teams as a walk-on at Iowa State.
 He redshirted in 2021 before being awarded a scholarship and being named a team captain in 2023.
 Nikkel played in all 12 games in 2022 and recorded three tackles; in 2023, he played in 12 games with two starts, recording 40 tackles, one tackle for loss, and three pass breakups, as well as a blocked punt recovery.